 If you paid via credit card, the easiest way to get your money back is via a chargeback through your credit card company.
 To initiate a chargeback, contact the bank that issued your card.
 They will them give you a form to fill out, or they will allow you to do it over the phone.
 Explain that you have fallen victim to a scam and you need to get your money back.

-If you gave up any sensitive information, you may consider getting help from an identity theft company such as Lifelock.
+If you gave up any sensitive information, you may consider getting help from an identity theft company.
 By signing up for one of these companies, they can help you in case your information pops up on a public forum, or if the information was used to take out a loan, open a credit card, or create a new bank account.